Invite External Users to Your Rocket.Chat Server

 The remote user declined the invitation.
 No federated conversation was established.

-You remain the only participant and can delete the DM if it is no longer needed.
+You remain the only participant and can remove the room if it is no longer needed.

 If the invitation is rejected, the chat remains visible to you, but no further interaction is possible unless a new invitation is sent.